Nitinz189/Gearwave-Defect-Analysis/README.md

 # Gearwave Defect Analysis

-## Project Overview
+## Project Context
-This project analyzes manufacturing defect data for a fictional bike parts manufacturer, Gearwave.
+Gearwave is a fictional bike parts manufacturing company.
-The objective is to identify defect trends, cost drivers, and quality risk areas to support production and manufacturing decision-making.
+In this project, I worked as a **Junior Data Analyst** supporting the production and manufacturing teams to analyze defect data and identify opportunities for quality improvement.

-The analysis focuses on understanding where defects occur, which defects are most costly, and how inspection methods impact repair cost and defect severity.
+The analysis focuses on understanding defect trends, cost drivers, inspection effectiveness, and product-level quality issues using historical defect data.

 ---

-## Business Problem
+## Business Questions
-The production and manufacturing teams raised the following questions:
+The manufacturing and production teams raised the following key questions:

-1. How has the defect trend changed over time?
+1. How has the defect rate changed over time?
 2. Which defect types contribute the most to overall defects?
 3. Which defect types are the most expensive to fix?
 4. How does defect severity impact repair cost?